Introduction to chtoucas for reductive groups and to the global Langlands parameterization

 \subsection{Independence of $\ell$}

-We hope that the decomposition \eqref{intro1-dec-canonical} (or \eqref{intro2-dec-canonical} in the non split case) is defined over $\ov \Q$, independent of $\ell$ (and of the embedding $\ov \Q\subset \Qlbar$), and indexed by motivic Langlands parameters.
+We hope that the decomposition \eqref{intro1-dec-canonical} (or \eqref{intro2-dec-canonical} in the non split case) is defined over $\ov \Q$, independent of $\ell$ (and of the embedding $\ov \Q\subset \Qlbar$), and indexed by motivic Langlands parameters (the notion of motivic Langlands parameter is clear if we admit the Standard Conjectures but we note that in \cite{drinfeld-pro-completion} Drinfeld gave an unconditionnal definition).
 This conjecture seems out of reach for the moment.
-We refer to conjecture 11.11 of \cite{coh} for a more precise statement.
+We refer to conjecture 12.12 of \cite{coh} for a more precise statement.